UKSC/2024/0095

 Issue

-Is there a breach of the rights of the child, and the child’s parents, under Article 2 of the First Protocol (“A2P1”) to the European Convention on Human Rights (“ECHR”) if the parents are able to remove their child from attendance of non-denominational Christian religious education and collective worship at school?
+Do religious education and collective worship provided in a school in Northern Ireland breach the rights of a child, and the child’s parents, under Article 2 of the First Protocol (“A2P1”) to the European Convention on Human Rights (“ECHR”) read with Article 9 ECHR?

 Facts

-JR87, the first Appellant, attended a controlled primary school in Belfast.
+JR87, the first appellant, attended a controlled primary school in Belfast.
 As part of the curriculum she took part in non-denominational Christian religious education and collective worship.
-JR87 does not come from a religious family.
-When JR87 began attending school, before eating she would repeat a prayer she had learned at school and would ask her parents questions about God and religion.
+JR87’s parents did not wish her to be taught that Christianity was an absolute truth.
 In May 2019, the parents wrote a letter to the school voicing concerns that their daughter’s education did not appear to conform with their own religious and philosophical convictions.
-They enquired what inspection mechanisms were in place to ensure that children were receiving a balanced religious education.
-In a reply dated 21 June 2019, the school confirmed that its provision of religious education and collective worship was “bible-based”, that it followed the core syllabus for education and complied with the requirements of the legislation and the core syllabus at an age-appropriate level.
-The parents then sent a detailed pre-action protocol letter to both the school and to the Respondent, the Department of Education, giving notice of their intention to seek judicial review of the impugned legislation.
-The parents challenged the impugned legislation on the basis that it contravened their right to respect for freedom of thought, conscience and religion which is protected by both Article 9 ECHR and by A2P1 which requires any State that provides public education to “respect the right of parents to ensure such education… is in conformity with their own religious and philosophical convictions.”
-The High Court found that the impugned legislation was in breach of both Appellants’ rights under A2P1, read with Article 9 ECHR.
-However, the Court of Appeal allowed the Respondent’s appeal.
-The Appellants now appeal to the Supreme Court.
+They enquired as to what inspection mechanisms were in place to ensure that children were receiving a balanced religious education.
+In a reply dated 21 June 2019, the school confirmed that its provision of religious education and collective worship was “Bible-based”, that it followed the core syllabus for education, and that it complied with the requirements of the legislation and the core syllabus at an age-appropriate level.
+JR87’s father “G”, the second appellant, challenged the legality of the religious education and collective worship and sought judicial review against the respondent, the Department of Education.
+The appellants argued that the religious education and collective worship in the school contravened their rights under A2P1, which requires the State providing education to “respect the right of parents to ensure such education is in conformity with their own religious and philosophical convictions”, read with Article 9 ECHR, which guarantees everyone the right to freedom of thought, conscience, and religion.
+The High Court found that the religious education and collective worship was in breach of both appellants’ rights under A2P1 read with Article 9 ECHR.
+The Court of Appeal allowed the respondent’s appeal.
+The appellants now appeal to the Supreme Court.

 Date of issue